 Caspar and Tazzie

-We didn’t want them to go to the rescue centre as that is highly traumatic for elderly dogs so a flurry of phoning around took place.
-Our prayers were answered when our superduper foster mom stepped forward.
-She worked wonders with initially very frightened, depressed dogs.
+We had no idea what to do, though, as we could see that they were old dogs – we didn’t want them to go to the shelter as that is highly traumatic for elderly dogs, and so a flurry of phoning around took place.
+Our prayers for a foster home were answered when our superduper foster mom, Pier, stepped forward.
+She worked wonders with these initially very frightened, depressed dogs.

 Finally an email dropped into our inbox from a lovely lady named Elizna, all the way in Worcester.
 She drove down to meet them and they hit it off!
 The Jackies made a beeline for her straight away – clearly they knew she was The One.

 Last night, the two sweethearts went to their forever home.
-Waiting in the car when their new ‘parents’ arrived were brand new baskets, collars, leads – the works.
+Waiting in the car when their new ‘parents’ arrived at the foster home were brand new baskets, collars, leads – the works.

 We cannot thank you enough for opening your home and taking a chance on love with not one, but two senior pooches.

 This was our original post about the dogs.
-And, yes, this is a true story.
-When the men who were given the dogs told us what had happened, we could see that they were telling the truth – and we immediately suspected (given the area) that the guy had probably tried at the rescue centre and, on his way back, seen the two men walking and taken a chance.
-When we spoke with the rescue centre, and described the dogs, they immediately remembered them – and told us that he had been there the previous day, they’d taken his number and name and were making a plan for the dogs.
+When the men who were given the dogs told us what had happened, we could see that they were telling the truth – and we immediately suspected (given the area) that the guy had probably tried at Uitsig Animal Rescue Centre near Fisantekraal (has since closed) and, on his way back, seen the two men walking and taken a chance.
+When we spoke with the rescue centre staff and described the dogs, they immediately remembered them – and told us that he had been there the previous day, they’d taken his number and name and were making a plan for the dogs.

 How did we know for sure that the story was true, and find out their ages and names?
 We had 2 people contact us who know the individual in question well, and recognised the dogs.
 They preferred to remain anonymous, understandably…